Asymptotic behavior of the Brownian frog model: Local convergence

-At this point we have shown expected number of frogs in $[a,b]$ at time $t$, given the initial configuration, converges to $b-a$ almost surely.
-Since each frog has a small probability of ending up in the interval, a standard Poisson approximation result implies, see e.g., \cite[Theorem 3.6.6]{durrett}, that for almost every initial configuration the number of frogs in $[a,b]$ converges in distribution to a Poisson($b-a$) random variable.
+At this point we have shown expected number of frogs in $Q$ at time $t$, given the initial configuration, converges to $|Q|$ in probability.
+Since the awakened frogs follow independent Brownian motions and each has a small probability of ending up in the interval, a standard Poisson approximation result implies, see e.g., \cite[Theorem 3.6.6]{durrett}, that for almost every initial configuration the number of frogs in $Q$ converges in distribution to a Poisson($|Q|$) random variable.

-In formula (10) write $N_t(a,b)$ for the number of awake frogs in $[a,b]$.
-To prove that the number of frogs in disjoint intervals are independent, consider two disjoint intervals $[a_1,b_1]$ and $[a_2,b_2]$.
-If we condition on the number of frogs that end up in the first interval then this removes a small number of frogs from the overall population, and slightly increases the probability the others (which are independent of each other) end up in the second interval.
-That is

-where the sum no longer includes $K$, the random set of initial locations of the $j$ frogs that are in $[a_1,b_1]$ at time $t$.
-Repeating the previous proof we conclude that conditional on $N_t(a_1,b_1) = j$, $N_t(a_2,b_2)$ converges to a Poisson with mean $b_2-a_2$.
-The proof extends easily to $n$ intervals. \end{proof}